Frequently Asked Questions (FAQs)

 For registration go to https://www.azcourts.gov/educationservices/Committees/JCA/Online-Registration.
 You will create user information which allows you to revisit the site until all modules are complete, so be sure to remember or record your user information until the course is completed.
-Once finished with all modules, your completion is electronically transmitted to necessary parties.
+Once finished with all modules and survey, your completion is electronically transmitted to necessary parties.
 You do not need to submit documentary proof of completion.

 If I applied online, how should I handle supporting documents?
 Do I send the documents before or after I submit the online application?

-I cannot afford to pay the fees associated with the application?
-Is it possible to have part of or all of the fees waived due to hardship?
+I cannot afford to pay the fees associated with the application.
+Is it possible to have part of or all the fees waived due to hardship?

 Where can I get a fingerprint card for the application?

 The required fingerprint card is a standard FBI card, printed on heavy card stock, and is available from many law enforcement agencies.
 A card can be supplied to an applicant upon request at no cost.
 Email firstname.lastname@example.org to request a fingerprint card be mailed to you; include your mailing address with your request.Back to TOP

 What is Arizona's minimum acceptable score for the Multistate Professional Responsibility Examination (MPRE)?